 Live Nation will be represented by its stake in Outside Lands festival streamed under this deal (San Francisco in August).
 The partnership was planned using data collected during the 2016 festival season including Live Nation’s Meadows Music and Arts Festival in New York.

 Outside of this deal, Live Nation’s festival tentpoles include Bonaroo (Tennessee, June), EDC (Las Vegas, June), Lollapalooza (Chicago, August), and Austin City Limits (October).
-Each has their own regime of video and audio streaming rights partnerships.
+Red Bull TV has the video livestream rights to all of them.
+Audio is separate.

 “We believe this service is great for the fans who are traveling to the festivals and want to get a head start on their favorite bands,” Kim Hawkins, AEG’s Sr. Director of Partnerships, told TheWrap. “[The channels are also] for those who can’t attend and can use TuneIn to listen to some of the events live.
 Additionally, as a part of this partnership, our mutual brand partners can expand beyond the festival grounds and get exposure through a different media platform.”